 |World Conflicts Since 1900||C||HIST 300XF (3)|

 ACE has evaluated many courses and schools completed within military service.
 Boise State follows the credit recommendation of ACE found in the Guide to the Evaluation of Educational Experiences in the Armed Services to award academic credit for these courses and schools.
-Credit for military training will be recorded on the Boise State transcript when the student is currently enrolled at Boise State University.
+Credit for military training will be recorded on the Boise State transcript after the 10th day of the student’s first term enrolled at Boise State University.
 These credits are general elective “Pass” credits only and can not be used to meet CORE requirements.
 They can be used to fulfill major requirements only if approved by the academic department chair and the appropriate dean.
 Procedures for receiving this credit vary depending on the branch of the service you were in.
 See below for details:

 AIR FORCE – Students need to order an official transcript from the Community College of the Air Force to be sent to Boise State University.
 Their credits will be evaluated from that transcript.
 Order transcript online at http://www.au.af.mil/au/ccaf/transcripts.asp#trans or from: